Guides Guide

 # Or CLI: php bin/console prestashop:theme:enable my-classic-child

-Hummingbird uses Bootstrap 5.3 (CSS custom properties), CSS Layers (@layer), TypeScript compiled with Webpack 5, and BEM-like naming (.product__name, .product__description-short).
-Setup is identical to Classic — create theme.yml with parent: hummingbird and compatibility from: 9.0.0.
-The difference is in asset customization.
+Hummingbird is a different beast.
+Bootstrap 5.3 with CSS custom properties, CSS Layers (@layer) for cascade control, TypeScript compiled through Webpack 5, and BEM-style naming (.product__name, .product__description-short).
+Setup is the same as Classic — write theme.yml with parent: hummingbird and a compatibility range starting at 9.0.0.
+The interesting part is how you customise assets.

 @layer vendors, bs-base, bs-components, bs-custom-components,